MengelCode/ManuelsTimeTracker/README.md

 "Manuel's Time Tracker" is a small utility where you can create daily reports with your activities.
 You can enter time in hours and a description for everything and toggle the overview to show any valid calendar day.
 It is a work in progress and many things (like editing single entries or import/export data functions) are still missing.
 All data are saved via HTML 5 local storage.
 The application is completely client-side.
+Download the files or clone the repository and begin by opening the index.html file.

 ## Delivery over a webserver.